Ready To Move Abroad?

 • Public (Gesetzliche Krankenkasse)

-You might be surprised that private health insurance works a bit differently in Germany than back home.
 You’ll only be eligible to choose private health insurance if you earn above €62,550 a year –if earn less, you’ll automatically be enrolled under state health coverage.
-Not too shabby, huh?

 Some useful online platforms that can help you during your search for a job in Germany include:

-Sirelo Tip!
 Americans moving to Germany have the most luck finding a job in Berlin.
-The cosmopolitan capital is the most forgiving of non-German speakers, having the most available jobs in Germany for Americans.
+The city is the most forgiving of non-German speakers and has the most jobs for Americans.

 In order to carry out the shipping process, you’ll likely be requested to provide German customs with the following:

-• Proof that you’ve owned the vehicle for at least 6 months
+• Proof of ownership for at least 6 months and bill of sale

 • Copy of residency registration in Germany